apache/gravitino/docs/jdbc-doris-catalog.md

 Please be aware that:

- - Not all table alteration operations can be processed in batch.
+ - Not all table alteration operations can be processed in batches.
- - Schema change, such as add/modify/drop columns can be processed in batch.
+ - Schema changes, such as adding/modifying/dropping columns can be processed in batches.
- - Supports modify multiple column comments at the same time.
+ - Supports modifying multiple column comments at the same time.
- - Doesn't support modify the column type and column comment at the same time.
+ - Doesn't support modifying the column type and column comment at the same time.
  - The schema alteration in Doris is asynchronous.
 You might get an outdated schema if you execute a schema query immediately after the alteration.
 It is recommended to pause briefly after the schema alteration.
 Gravitino will add the schema alteration status into